adamchalmers/blog/content/streaming-proxy.md

 Clearly the field can't outlive the Multipart, because then Field would be pointing at data that is no longer there.
 Rust borrow checker stops us from doing that.
 So far so good.

 You can read data from a stream, either by reading the whole thing into memory (as above), or using the Stream trait.
 This trait is defined by the Futures crate [here](https://docs.rs/futures/latest/futures/prelude/trait.Stream.html) and implemented [here](https://docs.rs/axum/latest/axum/extract/multipart/struct.Field.html#impl-Stream-for-Field%3C%27a%3E).
 Streams are basically asynchronous iterators.
 When you try to get the next value from them, it might not be ready yet, so you have to `.await`.
 This is perfect for reading HTTP request bodies, because you can start processing the body as it comes in piece-by-piece.
+If the next bytes aren't available, your runtime (e.g. Tokio) will switch to a different task until the data arrives.

-You don't have to wait for the entire body to be available.
-This saves you time and maybe RAM, if you don't actually need to store the entire body.
+This means you don't have to wait for the entire body to be available, saving time and maybe RAM, if you don't actually need to store the entire body.

 So, now we know how to stream data _out_ of the body.
 What about streaming data _into_ a new request's body?